Use this simple technique to help reignite your love for reading.

-And it can be incredibly frustrating, especially when you have a pile of books waiting on the shelf, calling your name every time you walked by.
+Have you ever pick up book, hoping to power through it, but instead, got distracted or disinterested?
+Like really, how to not get bored of reading?
+And It can be quite frustrating when this happen, especially when you have a pile of books waiting on the shelf, calling your name every time you walked by.

 But what if I told you there’s ways to keep your reading momentum without abandoning books altogether.
-Would you be interested?
+How would that sound?

 Why We Sometimes Hit a Wall with Our Reading Habits and What You Can Do About It.